sysghent/plant-pot/README.md

 This will produce an ELF binary (without extension) under [target/ thumbv6m-none-eabi](./target/thumbv6m-none-eabidy).

-## Flash setup
+## Mounting the Pico

-Hold the button on the pico while connecting it over USB until the device is detect by Linux.
+Hold the button on the pico while connecting it over USB until the device is detected by Linux.

 Mount the storage device exposed by the Pico bootloader.

-To be able to flash, we need a utility to convert the ELF binary produced by the Rust compiler into a file that can be dropped on the mass storage exposed by the BOOTSEL bootloader mode of the Pico:
+## Modifying binary

+Either:

+- use `picotool` to convert the ELF to UF2 and copy it manually or
+- install the `elf2uf2-rs` tool to convert the ELF to UF2 and flash it directly

+In case you choose the last:

 ```bash
 cargo install elf2uf2-rs
 ```

+## Flashing

-If you use the provided `.cargo/Config.toml` file, you can just run the following to flash directly on the Pico and reconnect to it in normal mode:
+If you use the same `.cargo/Config.toml` file, you compile (if necessary), convert to UF2 and copy it to the Pico storage with:

 ```bash
 cargo run
 ```

-This will implicitly call `elf2uf2-rs -d` to convert the ELF and copy it to the Pico storage.
+Otherwise, use a manual invocation of  `elf2uf2-rs -d` do this step.